33 Thomas Street: Architecture

-The Long Lines Building was designed by architect John Carl Warnecke in the Brutalist style and completed in 1974.
-Its style has been praised, with The New York Times saying it is a rare building of its type in Manhattan that "makes sense architecturally" and that it "blends into its surroundings more gracefully" than any other skyscraper nearby.
+The Long Lines Building was designed by architect John Carl Warnecke & Associates and completed in 1974.
+Its Brutalist style has been praised, with The New York Times saying it is a rare building of its type in Manhattan that "makes sense architecturally" and that it "blends into its surroundings more gracefully" than any other skyscraper nearby.

 Facade

-The exterior walls have no windows (except for the glass in the entrance) and are made from precast concrete panels clad with flame-treated textured Swedish granite faces.
+The exterior walls of the building have no windows, and are instead entirely covered with precast concrete panels clad with flame-treated textured Swedish granite.
 There are six large protrusions from the rectangular base which house air ducts, stairs and elevators.
 There is a series of large, protruding ventilation openings on the 10th and 29th floors.
 William H. Whyte claimed that it features the tallest blank wall in the world.